|Become a Member: Institutional Membership | Retired Librarian Membership|

 Membership Benefits & Application

 Membership includes distribution of the LILRC Newsletter, member rates to continuing education programs, and much more.
-Print out a Retired Library Staff Membership Form (in pdf format) and submit the completed form to LILRC as indicated.
+Print out a Retired Librarian Membership Form (in pdf format) and submit the completed form to LILRC as indicated.